-- SDMAC Upcoming Events - LEARN MORE--

 The SDMAC Foundation Military Veteran Student of the Year academic scholarship bridges this gap by funding the additional time required for our military Veterans recipients to earn STEM degrees without incurring significant debt.

 The first scholarship was awarded to a military Veteran attending San Diego State University (SDSU) in 2016, followed by three scholarships awarded to military Veteran students enrolled at SDSU in 2017.
-In 2018, five scholarships were awarded to military Veteran students enrolled in STEM programs at California State University San Marcos and SDSU.
-In 2019 and 2020, nine scholarships were awarded to military Veteran students enrolled in STEM programs at California State University San Marcos and SDSU.
+In 2018 through 2021, twenty scholarships were awarded to military Veteran students enrolled in STEM programs at California State University San Marcos and SDSU.

 - Recent military veterans of the U.S. Armed forces

 - Honorably separated